-The Authority also anticipates that for fiscal year 2010 and beyond, in spite of the Commonwealth's fiscal imbalance, the Legislature will appropriate sufficient funds to cover the total rental payments provided for in the Lease Agreements.
+The Authority also anticipates that for fiscal year 2010 and beyond, in spite of the Commonwealth's fiscal imbalance, the Legislature will appropriate sufficient funds to cover substantially all the rental payments provided for in the Lease Agreements.
 Accordingly, the budgetary shortfalls currently being experienced by the Authority are expected to be reduced.
-For fiscal year 2010, the Authority has proposed a balanced operating budget, which is currently under consideration by the Legislature.
+Although the Authority proposed a balanced operating budget for fiscal year 2010, the Legislature appropriated a budget of \$328,297,000 with a projected shortfall of \$1,796,414.